Move over old-timer, new technology coming through!

-Air Cannons have been used for years to solve blockage and buildup issues within coolers, feed shelves, preheater towers, cyclones, burner pipes, screens and catalysts among others.
-Clinker, snowman, Christmas trees and rhino horns can be easily shifted with a sudden blast of air.
-The design for releasing this powerful blast has remained virtually unchanged since their introduction in the early 1970s.
+Air Cannons have been used for years to solve blockage and buildup issues within coolers, feed shelves, preheater towers, cyclones, burner pipes, screens, and catalysts among others.
+Clinker, snowman, Christmas trees, and rhino horns can be easily shifted with a sudden blast of air.
+The design for releasing this powerful blast has remained virtually unchanged since its introduction in the early 1970s.
 Until now!

 IGS has blasted into this market in 2011 with the goal to introduce new and improved cleaning.
 The IGS Big Blue Air cannons have become the new norm with fit-for-purpose innovative designs addressing the needs for better cleaning solutions by effectively removing blockage and buildup.

 Why has the Industry Switched to IGS Big Blue Air Cannons?